Theo James Not Engaged To Girlfriend Ruth Kearney, Shailene Woodley And ‘Underworld’ Actor Say Goodbye To ‘Divergent’ Movies

 “Otherwise, you’re basically doing nothing but eating craft services and getting fat and drinking a lot,” he added humorously.

-Speaking of putting oneself in the harm’s way, Shailene Woodley has been doing just that in the latter part of 2016.
-After seeing her Democratic presidential candidate Bernie Sanders get ruled out in the race, she took an active part in Dakota Access Pipeline protests, even getting herself arrested and wrote about it in an international magazine.
+Speaking of putting oneself in the harm’s way, Shailene Woodley has been doing just that towards the end of 2016.
+She took an active part in Dakota Access Pipeline protests, even getting herself arrested and wrote about it in an international magazine.

 “I was arrested on Oct.
 10, on Indigenous Peoples’ Day, a holiday where America is meant to celebrate the indigenous people of North America,” the actress wrote for Time.
 “I was in North Dakota, standing in solidarity, side-by-side with a group of over 200 water protectors, people who are fighting the Dakota Access Pipeline.”